fady17/chain-ai/README.md

 # Mini-Chain

 **Mini-Chain** is a micro-framework for building applications with Large Language Models, inspired by LangChain.
-Its core principle is transparency and modularity, providing a "glass-box" design for engineers who value control and clarity.

 ## Core Features